xvxvdee/CPS803-FinalProject/README.md

 # CPS803-FinalProject

-Here is a possible readme for this document:

 # Solving a Practical Clustering Problem: Exploring the Daily Kos Dataset

 This project is a machine learning assignment from Toronto Metropolitan University.
 The goal is to apply the KMeans algorithm to cluster a bag of words dataset from the Daily Kos political blog.